 “Let’s christen this as THE FISH ‘N’ CHIP FRIDAY that will go down in history!
 What better way to mark the occasion than pairing fish ‘n’ chips with Champagne!

 “Are you sure?
 It’s just fish ‘n’ chips!!”

-“I’m absolutely sure!
-We’re celebrating the chance to see each other (after spending months apart due to Lockdown) and besides, I’ve heard (through the grapevine) that Champagne is the perfect pairing with fish ‘n’ chips.”
+“Absolutely!
+We’re celebrating the easing of Lockdown!
+Besides, I’ve heard (through the grapevine) that Champagne is the perfect pairing with fish ‘n’ chips.”

 Enough with justifying my pairing…I was ready to pop open my lovely bottle of Paul Dethune Extra Brut Gran Cru Champagne blanc de noir from Ambonnay, France and stuff my face…oh sorry…indulge in some damn good battered fish ‘n’ chips.

 Does the utter thought of pairing fish ‘n’ chips with Champagne make you shudder with dismay?
 Okay…stop right there, you wine snob, you!!!
 Or are you a bit more of a free spirit, willing to take a risk and dive into the unknown?
 Well, first of all, I hope you approach this pairing with the latter mindset, as I think that this could quite possibly be another perfect pairing.